mattzipan/daily-dev-tips/src/pages/posts/css-logos-react-logo.md

 ```

 This code is not used anywhere now.
-But we can quickly add all these classes to our main div element like this.
+But we can quickly add all these CSS styles to our div element like this.

 ```css
 .react {